 What should I do to comply with Brexit regulations?

-The United Kingdom has now left the European Union and the transition period binding the UK to the EU rules ends at 11pm on 31st December 2020.
+The United Kingdom has now left the European Union and the transition period binding the UK to the EU rules ended at 11pm on 31st December 2020.
 We have created this article to help sellers based in the UK and the EU to prepare for changes coming into force following the end of the transition period.

 About this advice